sagemathinc/cocalc-doc/source/activity-bar.rst

 * :doc:`project-settings`
 * :ref:`ft-info`

-Here's the original CoCalc feature announcement: `ANN: Non-file tabs moved to a column on the left <https://github.com/sagemathinc/cocalc/discussions/6404>`_.
+Here's the CoCalc feature announcement and discussion: `ANN: Non-file tabs moved to a column on the left <https://github.com/sagemathinc/cocalc/discussions/6404>`_.